GuenterQuast/mimoCoRB/builddoc/index.rst

 Occasionally, such muons stop in an absorber between the 2nd and 3rd layer, where they decay at rest and emit a high-energetic electron recorded as a 2nd pulse in one or two of the detection layers.
-After data acquisition, a search for typical puls shapes is performed and data with detected double pulses are selected and copied into a second buffer.
+After data acquisition, a search for typical pulse shapes is performed and data with detected double pulses are selected and copied into a second buffer.
 A third buffer receives data in a reduced format which only contains the parameters of accepted pulses.
 These data and the wave forms of all double-pulses are finally stored